 High system output provides for plenty of driving enjoyment

 The electric machine achieves 75 kW.
-Together with the 1.33-litre four-cylinder engine this adds up to a system output of 160 kW (218 hp) and a system torque of 450 Nm.
-Thanks to the EQ Power of the electric machine the A 250 e and B 250 e react immediately to a step on the accelerator, and the performance is impressive: the A 250 e, for example, requires 6.6 seconds for the sprint from 0 to 100 km/h, and its top speed is 235 km/h.
+Together with the 1.33-litre four-cylinder engine this produces a system output of 160 kW (218 hp) and a system torque of 450 Nm.
+Thanks to the EQ Power of the electric motor, these vehicles respond to the accelerator very rapidly and deliver impressive performance: the A 250 e (combined fuel consumption 1.5-1.4 l/100 km, combined CO2 emissions 34-33 g/km, combined electrical consumption 15.0-14.8 kWh/100 km), for example, requires 6.6 seconds for the sprint from 0 to 100 km/h, and its top speed is 235 km/h (see next page for further data).

 The batteries are supplied by the wholly owned Daimler subsidiary Deutsche ACCUMOTIVE.
 The high-voltage battery is water-cooled and weighs approx. 150 kg.

-An innovative exhaust system enables ingenious packaging: rather than extending to the end of the vehicle, the exhaust ends in a centrally positioned outlet under the vehicle floor, with the rear silencer housed in the transmission tunnel.
-Integrating the fuel tank into the axle installation space creates room beneath the rear seats for the high-voltage battery.
-This results in only minimal reduction in boot capacity for the A 250 e and B 250 e compared to the sister models without hybrid engines.
+An innovative exhaust system allows exceptionally clever packaging: to enable only minimal reduction in boot capacity compared with the sister models without hybrid engines, the exhaust ends in a centrally positioned outlet under the vehicle floor, with the rear silencer housed in the transmission tunnel.
+Integrating the fuel tank into the axle installation space creates additional room beneath the rear seats for the high-voltage battery.

-Because the compact vehicles use third-generation plug-in technology, all of their functions are also available.
-These include in particular the intelligent, route-based operating strategy, taking factors such as navigation data, speed regulations and route into account.
+The compact vehicles are equipped with third-generation plug-in technology.
+Its functions include in particular the intelligent, route-based operating strategy, taking factors such as navigation data, speed limits and route into account.
 The operating strategy takes into account the entire planned route and prioritises the electric driving mode for the most sensible route sections in each case.

 With the launch of MBUX (Mercedes-Benz User Experience) the previous plug-in operating modes of all EQ Power models have been converted to drive programs.
 That means that in every Mercedes-Benz plug-in hybrid the new drive programs "Electric" and "Battery Level" are available.
 This is the case from the outset for the compact models.
 Maximum e-performance can be experienced in "Electric".
 The combustion engine is only engaged if the driver uses kickdown on the accelerator pedal.
-In the "Electric" program the recuperation strength can also be selected via paddles behind the steering wheel.
+In the "Electric" program, the energy recovery level can also be selected via paddles behind the steering wheel.
 The paddles on the steering wheel enable the selection of five different recuperation levels (DAUTO, D+, D, D- and D--).

 Comfort, ECO and Sport modes are also available.
 According to the given requirements, the driver is thus able to give priority to electric driving, place the emphasis on driving dynamics in combined drive mode or give preference to combustion mode in order to save electric range, for example.

-A key comfort feature is pre-entry climate control before the vehicle is started, because the A 250 e and B 250 e have an electric refrigerant compressor.
-The pre-entry climate control can also be activated conveniently by smartphone.
-The trailer load of the compact hybrids is impressive at 1600 kg (braked).
+One important comfort feature is the pre-entry climate control prior to starting a journey, which can also be activated conveniently by smartphone.
+The towing capacity of the compact hybrids is impressive at 1600 kg (braked).

 Mercedes me Charge helps with charging en route